ifunam/salva/README.md

 ===============

 1. Install rvm in your linux distribution
-2. Install ruby 2.1.2-p95
+2. Install ruby 2.7.2p137
 3. Install the gems with the ruby bundler
+4. Run ``yarn install``
-4. Install PostgresSQL 9.x, MemCached, Redis and ImageMagick
+5. Install PostgresSQL 15.x, MemCached, Redis and ImageMagick
-5. Create your database, run the seeds to populate your database
+6. Create your database, run the seeds to populate your database
-6. Copy the *yml.example files to *yml files in the config directory and adapt them to your configuration (The required are databases.yml, site.yml and mail.yml)
+7. Copy the *yml.example files to *yml files in the config directory and adapt them to your configuration (The required are databases.yml, site.yml and mail.yml)
-7. Install passenger with apache or ngnix
+8. Install passenger with apache or ngnix
-8. Start to web server
+9. Start to web server

 Authors
 =======